remeda/remeda/docs/src/content/v1-migration/mapKeys.md

-The mapping function is no longer typed to accept symbol keys, it casts `number` keys as strings, and the values of `symbol` keys are also not part of the typing of the value parameter.
+The mapping function is no longer typed to accept symbol keys, it casts `number` keys as strings, and the values of `symbol` keys are also not part of the typing of the value parameter (aligning with the result of [`Object.entries`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/entries) on the input object).
 Additionally, a third parameter was added with the whole input object (this is similar to how the built-in `Array.prototype` functions take a third param with the whole input array).
 In the vast majority of cases this should not cause any changes.